code42/py42/docs/userguides/basics.md

 item = list_response[0]["itemProperty"]
 ```

-To figure out all the keys on a response, you can observe its `.text` attribute.
+To see all the keys on a response, observe its `.text` attribute.
 By printing the response, you
 essentially print its text property:

 ```python